 Craft Fairs and Events

-As well as our online shop we travel to craft fairs all over Cornwall.
-We have served customers at all sorts of locations from small village halls to large tourist attractions such as Heligan Gardens and Healey's Cider Farm.
+As well as our online shop we travel to craft fairs all over Cornwall and occasionally further afield.
+We have served customers at all sorts of locations from small village halls to large tourist attractions such as the Royal Cornwall Show, the Highclere Show (Downton Abbey), Heligan Gardens and Healey's Cider Farm.
 We've even had a pop-up craft fair in the city of London!

 If you wanted to drop by and see us you can visit one of the craft fairs that we will be attending.